-Yesterday, July 24, Darjeeling teachers’ associations also met with the district magistrate to seek restoration of internet services because it’s hampering with the students’ education.
+Yesterday, July 24, Darjeeling teachers’ associations also met with the district magistrate to seek restoration of internet services because it’s hampering the students’ education.

 “Forty days into the strike, the situation is more like a curfew; we can’t move around freely as the so-called ‘normalcy’ is missing.
 The internet is still banned and it’s difficult to even get small household items.
 Our only source for such daily necessities is Siliguri which is about 2-3 hours away.
-But even going there is a hassle because of the vehicular strike, and if we do manage to get things like rice and dal, the vehicles carrying the food are stopped by the police.
+But even going there is a hassle because of the vehicular strike, and if we do manage to get things like rice and dal, vehicles carrying the food are stopped by the police.
 The shopkeepers in Siliguri are reluctant to sell their goods to us.
 Apparently, they were given orders by the police to not sell any items to the people from the hills.
-It is rumoured that they want to block all routes and cut all supplies so we tire out and halt the protest,” they added.
+It is rumoured that they want to block all routes and cut all supplies so we tire out and halt the protest,” she added.

 Even if the Gorkhas stop their protests, normalcy is unlikely to return, owing to the deep-rooted nature of the issue.

 “Our demand for a separate statehood is not new.
 The failure to actually understand why a separate state is being demanded is the main problem.
-One thing that also needs to be understood is that when we say that we want a separate state, it doesn’t mean that we have an agenda against the Bengalis.
+One thing that also needs to be understood is that when we say that we want a separate state, it doesn’t mean that we have an agenda against Bengalis.
 This is not out of hatred, but only out of a desire for recognition.
 West Bengal MP Derek O’Brien had said on social media that Gorkhaland cannot function on its own because the region is very small.
-But states as small as ours, Sikkim and Goa, already exist and function,” said Students as Rethinkers.
+But states as small as ours, Sikkim and Goa, already exist and function,” said the member of Students as Rethinkers.

-Darjeeling holds an important place in India’ geography – its beautiful tea plantations and the Himalayan vistas – make it a land of blissful serenity.
+Darjeeling holds an important place in India’ geography, its beautiful tea plantations and the Himalayan vistas make it a land of blissful serenity.
 But politics has reduced the region to a place filled with voices of frustration.
 It is crucial that the demands of the Gorkhas are not left unheard.